-In our latest UX Insider interview, I met up with Caroline Jarrett from Effortmark, to talk about forms and tap into her knowledge on how to formulate the right questions.
+In our latest UX Insider interview, we met up with Caroline Jarrett from Effortmark, to talk about forms and tap into her knowledge on how to formulate the right questions.

-Can you tell me a bit about your company and what you do?
+Can you tell us a bit about your company and what you do?

 I’m a forms specialist and my company, Effortmark Limited, is mostly just me.
 I started in 1994 and although it’s always been mostly me, I’ve had various alliances with people over the years.
 As a lone person working in the industry, one of the things I think we do quite often with other specialists is recognise where we can complement each other’s skills.
 For example, for several years I worked very closely with Whitney Quesenbery, who has her own business in America.

 At the moment, I’m doing some work with one of the longest-standing user experience consultancies – TecEd in America.
 It’s Stephanie Rosenbaum’s user experience business and it’s been going over 40 years.
 It’s a fascinating and terrifying honour to be working with a business that’s so expert.
 On the one hand, it means you cut out a lot of the discussion of technical vocabulary, but on the other hand, you think wow, these people have been there and done everything for years, even before I have, so I’d better dial my game right up.

 These days, I would say most of my practice is working with people who are experts in their own right.
 I tend to advise teams that are already doing UX in one shape or another and want a bit of a boost, mostly in my area of being a forms specialist, but across the whole raft of things that I touch on.